-My work fouces on the restoration of biodiverse and valuable soils in construction projects.
+My work focuses on the restoration of biodiverse and valuable soils in construction projects.
 Topsoil is a non-renewable resource, which is inevitably lost when paving the way for new infrastructure.
-Meanwhile, moving and restoring these soils elsewhere can be an environmental compensation measure and contribute to restoring degraded nature.
+Meanwhile, relocating and restoring soil elsewhere can be an environmental compensation measure and contribute to restoring degraded nature.

 In Green Move, I have one leg at the Department of Civil and Environmental Engineering and the other in Department of Biology.
-Along with my main supervisor Rolf André Bohne and in co-supervision from SINTEF by Hrefna R. Vigdisdottir and Katrin Knoth, I analyse the step-by-step impact of soil relocation using life cycle analysis (LCA), both for agricultural and natural systems.
-The overall goal is to find more sustainable ways to manage soil in infrastructure projects for humans and nature, as the last resort effort to minimize human impact on the scarce agricultural soil and fragmented and degraded nature.
+Along with my main supervisor Rolf André Bohne and in co-supervision from SINTEF by Hrefna R. Vignisdottir and Katrin Knoth, I analyze the step-by-step impact of soil relocation using life cycle analysis (LCA) in natural ecosystems.
+The overall goal is to find more sustainable ways to manage soil in infrastructure projects, by reusing soil resources and restoring local plant species both on - and off-site the area of impact.

 Honors/awards: